tenable/terrascan/docs/getting-started/atlantis-integration.md

 (the variables `$WORKSPACE` and `$PLANFILE` referenced in the above yaml are populated by atlantis)

 ### Script configuration
 Next, the `terrascan-remote-scan.sh` script will need to be modified for your environment.
-In the script with your favorite editor, review the following six settings near the top of the file:
+The script is [located here](https://github.com/accurics/terrascan/tree/master/scripts).
+Open the script with your favorite editor and review the following six settings near the top of the file:

 ```
 TERRASCAN_SERVER=192.168.1.55